2013–14 Washington State Cougars men's basketball team

 The 2013–14 Washington State Cougars men's basketball team represented Washington State University during the 2013–14 NCAA Division I men's basketball season.
-The Cougars led by, 5th year head coach Ken Bone, they played their games at the Beasley Coliseum and were members of the Pac-12 Conference.
+The Cougars, led by fifth-year head coach Ken Bone, played their games at the Beasley Coliseum and were members of the Pac-12 Conference.
 They finished with a record of 10–21 overall, 3–15 in Pac-12 play to finish in eleventh place.
 They lost in the first round of the 2014 Pac-12 Conference men's basketball tournament to Stanford.

-On March 18, 2014 it was announced that Ken Bone was fired after 5 seasons with Washington State.
+On March 18, 2014, it was announced that Bone had been fired after five seasons with Washington State.